skjolber/mockito-rest-spring/README.md

   * simple setup using [JUnit 5](junit5) `@Extension`
   * Tomcat, Jetty & Undertow support

-The REST API must be available either in the form of an annotated interface or a concrete implemenation at compile time.
+The target API must be available either in the form of an annotated interface or a concrete implementation at compile time.

 When working with OpenAPI definitions this usually means running the code generator two times: